Healthy Super Bowl Snacks

-Will you be tuning in to watch Super Bowl XLIX as the New England Patriots take on the Seattle Seahawks for the title of world champions?
+Will you be tuning in to watch the Super Bowl?
 If so, you'll want to avoid racking up too many (nutrition) penalties from typical football foods like chips and dip, wings, pizza, and beer.
 These football faves can easily pile on more than 2,500 calories — more than you need in an entire day! — and leave you feeling like a 300-pound NFL lineman.

 Below are eight of my favorite Super Bowl bites that will be part of my game-day menu: